majoporse/TextInatorX/README.md

 ### Frontend Service

 Built with **ASP.NET MVC** and lightly styled with Bootstrap, the Frontend Service acts as the gateway for user requests, passing them on to other services via Kafka.
+This service also leverages SignalR for real-time communication with clients.

 ### Image Storage Service